Kilkee Cliff Walk (A Guide to this Cliffs of Moher Alternative)

 Highlights of the Kilkee Cliff Walk

 One of the standout features of the Kilkee Cliff Walk is the pollock holes, natural rock pools that are perfect for a refreshing dip.
-The reef is tidal and can only be accessed at low tides or two hours before low tide
+The reef is tidal and can only be accessed at low tides or two hours before low tide.

 As you continue along the route, you’ll encounter intriguing geological formations such as the “the amphitheatre”, where the cliffs form a natural semi-circle, similar to an amphitheatre.
 Cliffs, sea stacks and bird life can be observed all along the trail.
 The final stretch of the walk brings you to a breathtaking viewing point, where you can see up and down the coast and across the Shannon estuary to Kerry.